top of page

 In Ashland Station's makerspace, you can explore that history by trying your hand at a craft yourself.
 Folsom History offers a range of classes and workshops that blend historic crafts with modern techniques and technology.

-From molding silver clay and sewing a square for a community quilt to weekly classes that teach you how to stain glass, there is something for every maker, regardless of their skill level.
+From molding silver clay to making stained glass art, there is something for every maker, regardless of their skill level.

-Come learn and create at Ashland Station’s makerspace.
+Come meet and make at Ashland Station’s makerspace.
 Find the right class for you by clicking one of the links below.

 Schedule Now